mindspore-ai/docs/docs/lite/docs/source_en/infer/runtime_java.md

 If the backend to be performed is heterogeneous inference based on CPU and GPU, you need to add successively [KirinNPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_KirinNPUDeviceInfo.html) and [CPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_CPUDeviceInfo.html) when call [addDeviceInfo](https://www.mindspore.cn/lite/api/en/master/api_java/mscontext.html#adddeviceinfo), NPU inference will be used first after configuration.
 In addition, if enable_float16 is set to true, both the NPU and CPU preferentially use the float16 operator.

-The following sample code demonstrates how to create the CPU and NPU heterogeneous inference backend and how to enable float16 inference for the NPU.KirinNPUDeviceInfo frequency can be set by `NPUFrequency`.
+The following sample code demonstrates how to create the CPU and NPU heterogeneous inference backend and how to enable float16 inference for the NPU.
+KirinNPUDeviceInfo frequency can be set by `NPUFrequency`.

 ```java
 MSContext context = new MSContext();